This Is Gross But…What Happens to the Pus in My Pimple?March 24, 2023

-One of the reasons why popping a pimple is so satisfying is all the pus and gunk that comes out when you do it.
-But as any dermatologist will tell you, the aftermath of a picked-at pimple (i.e., inflammation and the potential of acne-scarring) is just not worth it.
+One of the reasons why popping a pimple is so satisfying is all the pus and gunk that comes out when you do it — but as any dermatologist will tell you, the aftermath of a picked-at pimple (i.e., inflammation and the potential of acne-scarring) is just not worth it.
 So if you abstain from picking and popping, what happens to all of the liquid that’s in the pimple?
 Does it just go away?
-To find out, we consulted with Dr. Rachel Nazarian, a NYC-based board-certified dermatologist.
+To find out, we consulted with Dr. Rachel Nazarian, a NYC-based board-certified dermatologist about pimple pus.

 Make sure that you’re using a gentle cleanser daily to keep the area free of bacteria.
 Dr. Nazarian also recommends applying hydrocortisone 1% to help the spot heal.
 “Topical ingredients such as vitamins C and E and anti-inflammatory ingredients like green tea extract and aloe are also useful for enhancing healing,” she says.

 Spot treatments are also a great way to treat current breakouts and keep future ones at bay.
 The Vichy Normaderm S.O.S Acne Rescue Spot Corrector is the first targeted acne spot treatment from the brand, and it’s formulated with sulfur, glycolic acid and niacinamide this sulfur acne treatment to dry up current acne blemishes while also reducing their size and severity.

 Design: Sarah Duvivier